JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Description:

-Edit save button, updates review and redirects user back to account page.
+Edit save button, updates review, and redirects the user back to the account page.

 Steps:

 I. Click the button.<br>
 II.
-Save changed review to database.<br>
+Save the changed review to the database.<br>
 III.
-Redirects the user back to account page.
+Redirects the user back to the account page.

 Expected: